Bobby Dalbec: Kansas City Royals

-Kansas City Royals

-On August 8, 2025, Dalbec signed a minor league contract with the Kansas City Royals and joined the Triple-A Omaha Storm Chasers.
-He elected free agency on November 6.
+On August 8, 2025, Dalbec signed a minor league contract with the Kansas City Royals.
+He made 32 appearances for the Triple-A Omaha Storm Chasers, batting .252/.336/.512 with eight home runs, 25 RBI, and one stolen base.
+Dalbec elected free agency following the season on November 6.

+Yomiuri Giants

+On December 21, 2025, Dalbec signed a one-year, $1 million contract with the Yomiuri Giants of Nippon Professional Baseball.

 Personal life

 Dalbec grew up in Parker, Colorado, and was a fan of the Seattle Mariners, Seattle Seahawks, and Oklahoma City Thunder.
 He is interested in the music industry and is able to play the guitar and piano.